mucommander/mucommander/readme.txt

   is set in the preferences.
 - Simplified and extended the theme editor, with new 'selection outline' and 'alternate background' values.
-- Added keyboard shortcuts for the items in the 'drive button' for quicker selection
+- Added keyboard shortcuts for the items in the drive popup button
+- Windows: drives in the drive popup button now show extended names
-- Read access of bzip2 archives substantially improved
+- Bzip2 read-access speed substantially improved

 Localization: